bottle2/scxml2c/README.md

 My approach consists of keeping a list of SCXML elements, their attributes and possible children elements in [`token.m4`](token.m4), then this list is expanded several times to generate C enums, Ragel actions and Ragel machines.

-Unaware that Ragel has a source inclusion facility through the `include` and `import` statements, I used the troff tool `soelim` to insert the generated code among the remainder of C/Ragel code where the request `.so` occurs.

 [`Makefile`](Makefile) details and implements the entire pipeline.

 ## Entities